“I like eyes. I think they’re the most interesting part of the body.”

 “I love the patients,” he says.
 “I know it sounds cliché, but I love patient interaction and I like helping people see better.
 You can do a lot of tangible good, day in and day out, in eye care.”

 Dr. Hildebrand did his undergrad work at the University of Memphis (then known as Memphis State University).
 “I thought about medical school and was fascinated with surgery,” he says.
-“I was lucky enough to become First Assistant in the Surgery Center at Memphis State, working in surgical procedures such as open heart, orthopedic, abdominal and plastics.”
+“I was lucky enough to become First Assistant in St. Francis Hospital, working in surgical procedures such as open heart, orthopedic, abdominal and plastics.”

 “I quickly developed a love for the medical field and wanted to find my place in helping people,” Hildebrand goes on to say.
 It was around that time that Dr. Hildebrand discovered his special interest in the field of eye care.
 “It’s that tangible gratification I was after,” he says.
 “Once I entered the field, I really liked what I could do and Optometry was something I grew to love.”